-This Low-Carb Berry Smoothie makes a simple breakfast or snack with ingredients you always have on hand.
+This Low-Carb Berry Smoothie makes a simple breakfast or snack with ingredients you probably already have on hand.

 This is the perfect on-the-go, as-easy-as-it-gets low-carb breakfast.
 Use fresh or frozen blueberries, raspberries, or blackberries combined with almond milk, heavy cream, and a bit of sweetener to make this smoothie.

-The secret to low-carb smoothies is to use dairy or dairy alternatives that are low in sugar, like almond milk or canned coconut milk.
-Both of these tmake a great base for a smoothie that tastes creamy and decadent, without all the sugar.
+The secret to low-carb smoothies is to use dairy or dairy alternatives that are low in sugar, like almond milk or coconut milk.
+Both of these make a great base for a smoothie that tastes creamy and decadent, without all the sugar.

 You can change around the milk component of this smoothie to suit your individual dietary needs or to suit your palate.
 If you don’t like almond milk, you can substitute with coconut milk or with more heavy cream.

-You can make the smoothie entirely with almond milk for dairy-free alternative.
+You can make the smoothie entirely with almond milk, leaving out the heavy cream, for a dairy-free alternative.
 I also make this smoothie with greek yogurt, on occasion.
 Just keep in mind that yogurt has a few more carbs, and you need to use the plain, unsweetened kind.

 Are Berries Low in Carbs?

-You might be wondering about the fruit.
-A lot of fruit is very high in carbs because of the sugar content.
+You might be wondering about the fruit in this low-carb smoothie.
+Many types of fruit are high in carbs because of the sugar content.
 However, berries are one of the best fruits when it comes to a low carb diet.

 Strawberries have the fewest carbs of all berries.
-100g of strawberries have just over 7 g of carbs and 2 g of fiber, for 5 net carbs. blackberries.
+100g of strawberries have just over 7 g of carbs and 2 g of fiber, for 5 g net carbs.

 Blackberries, on the other hand, have the least amount of net carbs.
 In 100 g of blackberries, there are just over 9 g of carbohydrates, but they have 5 g of fiber, for just 4 g net carbs.